Cojac/Cojac/wiki-tmp/Home.md

 ### 4.3.2 - Native rounding mode
 The second solution we implemented is to use JNI (Java Native Interface) to change the processor's mode, with a C routine.

-The drawback of that is that we lose java's portability.
-The C method has to be compiled in various libraries, one for each platform, those libraries have to be included in cojac, and the java code may have to be modified for including the correct version.
+The drawback of that is that we lose Java's portability.
+The C method has to be compiled in various libraries, one for each platform, those libraries have to be included in cojac, and the Java code may have to be modified for including the correct version.
 This also means that tests should be run on every platform on which we may want to run cojac.
 All of which is very time consuming and impractical

-The benefit is that the CPU's rounding modes (the true, unbiased rounding modes) become finally accessible to java programs.
+The benefit is that the CPU's rounding modes (the true, unbiased rounding modes) become finally accessible to Java programs.

 The modes provided by this behaviour are:
 * Round up, with the option `-Rnu`